shoyo/prisoners-dilemma-analysis/README.md

  # iterated-prisoners-dilemma
-Created an analysis tool for the Iterated Prisoner's Dilemma.
+An analysis tool for the Iterated Prisoner's Dilemma.

 An initial "population" of various strategies plays the iterated prisoner's dilemma game, and successive generations are created according to the fitness of each member.